btcsuite/btcd/chaincfg/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/btcsuite/btcd/chaincfg)

-Package chaincfg defines chain configuration parameters for the three standard Bitcoin networks and provides the ability for callers to define their own custom Bitcoin networks.
+Package chaincfg defines chain configuration parameters for the standard Bitcoin networks and provides the ability for callers to define their own custom Bitcoin networks.

 Although this package was primarily written for btcd, it has intentionally been